Image Alt

 Object Donations

 Memorial Hall Museum is actively collecting the art, history, and culture of the northern Pioneer Valley.
-If you are interested in donating an item, or items, to the collection, please contact our curator.
+If you are interested in making a donation to the collection, please contact our curator.

 PVMA Library